eddyerburgh/jest-serializer-vue/README.md

 ## API

 **ALL SETTINGS ARE OPTIONAL**.
-Below is the defaults.
+The defaults are below.
 If you like them, you don't need to add anything to your Vue config.

 In your `vue.config.js` file: